8.30.10 Course Numbering System

 8.38.11 Matriculating and nonmatriculating students may enroll as full-time or part-time students without prior approval.
 For purposes of fee assessment, undergraduate students registered for 12 credits, graduate students registered for 9 credits, graduate assistants and graduate research assistants registered for 6 credits will be considered full-time.

 8.38.12 Graduate assistants and graduate research assistants are expected to enroll on a full-time basis and must register for at least six credits but no more than 12 credits except with the written permission of the dean.

-8.38.13 The program of a student in the five- or six-week Summer Session term shall be limited to seven credits of course work.
-The limit may be exceeded only if approved in the case of a matriculating University student by the student's academic dean or the Graduate Dean, if applicable and in the case of any other student by the Vice Provost for Urban Programs.
+8.38.13 Student course loads shall be limited to eight credits in the five- or six-week Summer Session and a maximum of four credits in a three-week Winter J-Term Session.
+The limit may be exceeded only if approved in the case of a matriculating University student by the student's academic dean or the Graduate Dean, if applicable and in the case of any other student by the Vice Provost for Urban Programs. #12-13--21

-8.38.14 A matriculating University student who, with the approval of the student's academic dean, registers for courses during the summer or the academic year at other institutions shall have these course credits included in the student's cumulative record in the same manner as transfer credit.
-(Board of Governors' policy on articulation and transfer between state institutions of higher education defines exceptions to this regulation; see Appendix F, Transfer Policies.) (#07-08--27)
+8.38.14 A matriculating University student who, with the approval of the student's academic dean, registers for courses during any term at other institutions shall have these course credits included in the student's cumulative record in the same manner as transfer credit. #12-13--21

 8.39.10 Attendance Requirements.
 Course attendance policies are to be determined by the faculty member(s) responsible for teaching a course.
 Faculty should clearly inform students of these policies at the beginning of the semester.
 Notice that a course will require examinations at times other than regularly scheduled class times shall be given in the Schedule of Courses published by the Office of Enrollment Services (See 8.51.15).